 The following provides details on Native American owned Banks that are currently in operations around the United States.
 Most information was obtained directly from the banks' websites:

 Year Established: 1902

-Edmond, Oklahoma could be considered the largest Native American Bank in the United states with assets close to $500 million.
+Edmond, Oklahoma could be considered the largest Native American Bank in the United States with assets close to $500 million.
 The bank (formerly known as Farmers and Merchants Bank) is active in business, agricultural and mortgage lending.
-It's a full service bank with 8 branches all located around the northern areas of Oklahoma City.
+It's a full-service bank with 8 branches all located around the northern areas of Oklahoma City.
 The bank provides services to both individuals and families as well as small business and commercial real estate lending.
-The bank also provides agriculture loans
+This native-owned bank also provides agriculture loans.

 Rose Creek 17100 N. May Ave

 Edmond, OK 73012

 1800 E. Oklahoma Ave